zacholbur/IS-477-Group-Project/README.md

 7. Paste your username in the cell below where it says "enter_username_here", again surrounded by quotes.
 Your username can be seen in the top right corner on the Kaggle settings page.
 8. With the token and username entered, run the code cell below.
 Now, you should be ready to use the Kaggle API

-All of this information is contained in “reproducing.ipynb”.
+All of this information is contained in “workflow/automated_reproducing.ipynb”.
 If for any reason this process fails, there is a secondary method of partial reproduction placed in the notebook.

 ## References